roman-milk/roman-milk.github.io/swimming-with-carrie.md

+===

- ****** Swimming with Carrie ****** bygeronimo_appleby© Reeling with the effects of beer, the sight of Carrie's surprisingly substantial labia, and the mention of a mysterious gift, Patrick mindlessly picked up the cans and dropped them into the recycling bin before weaving his way up the stairs to his room.
+Reeling with the effects of beer, the sight of Carrie's surprisingly substantial labia, and the mention of a mysterious gift, Patrick mindlessly picked up the cans and dropped them into the recycling bin before weaving his way up the stairs to his room.

  There, like an accusation, sitting on his pillow after he turned on the light, was the dirty magazine he'd spoiled earlier in the day.